A Hybrid Systems Model for Simple Manipulation and Self-Manipulation Systems: Discussion

-in which case the contact will be broken no matter how slow the block is moving -- this is exactly what Lemma~\ref{lem:pseudoimp} predicts.
-The system will exhibit Zeno behavior requiring infinite transitions in finite time as each impact removes some energy but does not immobilize the block, as can be seen in the upper row of Figure~\ref{fig:blockdbz} which plots the vertical velocity as the system undergoes a Zeno execution.
+in which case the contact is broken no matter how slow the block is moving -- this is exactly what Lemma~\ref{lem:pseudoimp} predicts.
+The system exhibits Zeno behavior requiring infinite transitions in finite time as each impact removes some energy but does not immobilize the block, as \changed{shown} in the upper row of Figure~\ref{fig:blockdbz} which plots the vertical velocity as the system undergoes a Zeno execution.

 Instead if the pseudo-impulse is considered,